ktorio/ktor-documentation/topics/RSA-Keys-Generation.md

 <tabs>
 <tab title="OpenSSL">
 <code-block lang="shell">
-openssl genpkey -algorithm rsa &gt; your_file_name.pk8
+openssl genpkey -algorithm rsa &gt; ktor.pk8
 </code-block>
 </tab>
 </tabs>

-This command generates a private key using the RSA algorithm and stores it in the specified file.
+This command generates a private key using the RSA algorithm and stores it in the specified file, here `ktor.pk8`.
 The content of the file is [Base64](https://en.wikipedia.org/wiki/Base64) encoded and thus, needs to be decoded before we can derive its public key.

-## Deriving the public key
+## Deriving the public key {id="second-step"}

 In order to derive the public key from your previously generated private key, you will need to perform the following steps: